 Welcome to the BBC Book Club!
 Every year, the whole team reads a few books together and applies the lessons learned to ourselves — both in our work as digital marketers and in our personal lives.

 As a creative digital marketing agency, it comes as no surprise that we’re pretty into Pixar.
 Who isn’t?
 Their animations are breathtaking, their characters are touching and their stories are important.

 But our love and admiration for Pixar isn’t limited to the screen.
 In 2014 Ed Catmull (legendary Pixar co-founder) published Creativity, Inc. — a book not just about the company’s humble beginnings, but also about the most valuable lessons he’s learned along the way.

 Thanks to his decades of experience straddling the lines between science, art and business, he’s basically written a loose blueprint for running any kind of creative enterprise.

-Reading Ed Catmull’s book was not only affirming for us as group of creative individuals, but also challenging in all the right ways.
+Reading Ed Catmull’s book was not only affirming for us as a group of creative individuals, but also challenging in all the right ways.

 Here are some of the most helpful lessons we took from Creativity, Inc. — ones we hope will benefit your agency as much as they have ours.

 1) “If there is more truth in the hallways than in meetings, you have a problem.”

 This is one of the truest adages we’ve learned over the past few years.